Menu

 $14M Car Accident Settlement

-The first and most obvious difference between truck accidents and car accidents is the higher risk of severe injuries and fatality because of the size and weight of a truck.
+The first and most obvious difference between truck accidents and car accidents is the higher risk of severe injuries and fatalities due to the size and weight of a truck.

-Second, insurance coverage for commercial trucks is different than for cars.
-The minimum coverage limits for trucks are significantly higher for trucks.
-Maryland requires a minimum of $30,000 in coverage for cars for bodily injury, while the minimum for general carrier commercial vehicles is $750,000.
+Second, insurance coverage for commercial trucks is different from that for cars.
+The minimum coverage limits for trucks are significantly higher.
+Maryland requires a minimum of $30,000 in coverage for cars for bodily injury, while the minimum for general carrier commercial vehicles is $750,000 under the Federal Motor Carrier Safety Administration (FMCSA).

 Because of the likelihood of more severe accidents with commercial vehicles and the difference in coverage minimums, working with insurance companies for commercial vehicles is different from working with insurance companies for smaller passenger vehicles.
 Commercial vehicle insurers are more aggressive about investigating the facts and evidence regarding trucking incidents, making opposing an insurance company more difficult and time-consuming.
 An experienced truck accident attorney can help you negotiate with commercial truck insurance carriers and get the compensation you deserve.